flugel-it/katacoda-scenarios/kubernetes-basics/day3-k8s-advanced/intro.md

 ![Kubernetes](./assets/kubernetes.png "Kubernetes")

-Welcome to the Commands and Structures modules!
+Welcome to the Advanced topics module!

-This module takes you through a the most used tool to interact with Kubernetes _kubectl_, you will also learn about the structures used in Kubernetes to deploy an application or service, manage and scale it.
+This module takes you through a advanced topics that are vital when defining the structure of an application or service and are commonly used in production ready installations.

-In this module you will learn what is:
+In this module you will learn about:

-## Kubectl command
+# Kubectl advanced:
+- Other kubectl tricks
-- Apply
+- Imperative vs Declarative

+# Theory and hands on on:
-- Delete
+- Labels and Selectors
-- Scale
+- Taints and Tolerations
-- Create Deployments
+- Node selectors
-- Create Pods
+- Node Affinity

-## Pods
-- What is a Pod?
-- Practice Test - Pods

-## ReplicaSets
-- What are ReplicaSets?
-- Practice Test - ReplicaSets

-## Deployments
-- What are Deployments?
-- Practice Test - Deployments

-# Namespaces
-- What are Namespaces?
-- Practice Test - Namespaces

-## Services
-- Cluster IP
+- Daemon Sets
+- Request and Limits
+- Rolling Updates and Rollbacks
+- Multi Containers PODS
-- LoadBalancer
+- InitContainers
-- Practice Test - Services

-By going through this module you will become familiarized with a lot of basic concepts that you will use in your day to day, let's go!
+By going through this module you will become familiarized with a lot of advanced concepts that you will use in your day to day, let's go!

 ------
 <p style="text-align: center; padding: 1em; margin: 3em; margin-left: 10em; margin-right: 10em; border-; 1px; border-color: olive;  border-radius: 12px; border-style:outset">